 \section{Abstract}

-In their book Rapoport and Zink constructed rigid analytic period spaces $\CF^{wa}$ for Fontaine's filtered isocrystals, and period morphisms from PEL moduli spaces of $p$-divisible groups to some of these period spaces.
+In their book, Rapoport and Zink constructed rigid analytic period spaces $\CF^{wa}$ for Fontaine's filtered isocrystals, and period morphisms from PEL moduli spaces of $p$-divisible groups to some of these period spaces.
 They conjectured the existence of an \'etale bijective morphism $\CF^a\to\CF^{wa}$ of rigid analytic spaces and of a universal local system of $\BQ_p$-vector spaces on $\CF^a$.
+Such a local system would give rise to a tower of \'etale covering spaces $\HeckeTower_{\wt K}$ of $\CF^a$, equipped with a Hecke-action, and an action of the automorphism group $J(\BQ_p)$ of the isocrystal with extra structure.

 For Hodge-Tate weights $n-1$ and $n$ we construct in this article an intrinsic Berkovich open subspace $\CF^0$ of $\CF^{wa}$ and the universal local system on $\CF^0$.
+We show that only in exceptional cases $\CF^0$ equals all of $\CF^{wa}$ and when the Shimura group is $\GL_n$ we determine all these cases.
 We conjecture that the rigid-analytic space associated with $\CF^0$ is the maximal possible $\CF^a$, and that $\CF^0$ is connected.
-We give evidence for these conjectures and we show that for those period spaces possessing PEL period morphisms, $\CF^0$ equals the image of the period morphism.
-Then our local system is the rational Tate module of the universal $p$-divisible group and enjoys additional functoriality properties.
-We show that only in exceptional cases $\CF^0$ equals all of $\CF^{wa}$ and when the Shimura group is $\GL_n$ we determine all these cases.
+We give evidence for these conjectures.
+For those period spaces possessing PEL period morphisms, we show that $\CF^0$ equals the image of the period morphism.
+Then our local system is the rational Tate module of the universal $p$-divisible group and carries a $J(\BQ_p)$-linearization.
+We construct the tower $\HeckeTower_{\wt K}$ of \'etale covering spaces, and we show that it is canonically isomorphic in a Hecke and $J(\BQ_p)$-equivariant way to the tower constructed by Rapoport and Zink using the universal $p$-divisible group.

-{\it Mathematics Subject Classification (2000)\/}: 11S20, (14G35, 14L05, 14M15)
+{\it Mathematics Subject Classification (2000)\/}: 11S20, (11G18, 14L05, 14M15)